A treat for you today: Kent's favorite oatmeal raisin cookie recipe, from my mother-in-law, Mary Ellen!

 - Organic sugar for the top, if desired

-First of all, yes, you read that right, there are no eggs in this recipe, but it's still delicious, and simple too: Mix everything together and drop onto parchment paper lined cookie sheets.
+First of all, yes, you read that right, there are no eggs in this recipe, but it's still delicious, and simple too: Mix everything together and drop onto parchment paper lined or buttered cookie sheets.
 Sprinkle a little sugar on top if you'd like.
 Bake at 375* for about 10-12 minutes or until the edges are a little crispy and cookies are still a little soft.

 Did you make a real food recipe?

 Oh my gosh, these cookies were the best, thanks for sharing the recipe!
 I included a picture of my daughter because she made them.
 By the way, we used butter instead of shortening and they turned out delicious.